tinuwalther/PSXiDiag/README.md

 Install-Module PSHTML
 ````

-Build a simple Class Diagram from an object of VMware ESXiHosts.
+Build a simple Class Diagram from an object-array of VMware ESXiHosts.
 It use PSHTML and BootStrap for the layout of the Page.

 ![PSHTML-PsMwaDiagram](./img/PsMwaDiagram-pshtml.png)